andrasq/node-restiq/Readme.md

 send a response.
 The default status code is 200, the default response the empty string.
 The call determines the content type from the response value, and emits an appropriate header as well.
-NOTE:  restify penalizes sending a response without first explicitly setting the Content-Type header.
+NOTE:  restify strongly penalizes a response that does not set the Content-Type header.
 Time it yourself.

 Turns out restify responses are also extensions of `http.ServerResponse`, so all the usual write(), writeHead(), end() work as well.